 - 5 a range of snow accumulation rates, mean surface temperatures, and different chemical compositions.
 An optical-feedback cavity-enhanced absorption spectrometer (OF-CEAS) was coupled to continuous melter systems and operated during four analytical campaigns conducted between 2013 and 2019.
 Overall, continuous flow analyses (CFA) of CO were carried out on over 700 m of ice.
-The CFA-based CO measurements exhibit excellent external precision (ranging 3.3-6.6 ppbv, $1\sigma$ ), and achieve consistently low blanks (ranging from $4.1\pm1.2$ to $12.6\pm4.4$ ppbv), enabling paleo-atmospheric interpretations.
+The CFA-based CO measurements exhibit excellent external precision (ranging 3.3-6.6 ppbv, 1σ), and achieve consistently low blanks (ranging from 4.1 ± 1.2 to 12.6 ± 4.4 ppbv), enabling paleo-atmospheric interpretations.
 However the - 10 five CO records all exhibit variability too large and rapid to reflect past atmospheric mixing ratio changes.
 Complementary tests conducted on discrete ice samples demonstrate that these variations are not artifacts of the analytical method (i.e., production of CO from organics in the ice during melting), but very likely are related to in situ CO production within the ice before analysis.
-Evaluation of signal resolution and co-investigation of high-resolution records of CO and TOC show that past atmospheric CO variations can be extracted from the records' baselines at four sites with accumulation rates higher than 20 cm water equivalent - 15 per year (weq yr-1).
-However, such baselines should be taken as upper bounds of past atmospheric CO burden.
-Baseline CO records from four sites are combined to produce a multisite average ice core reconstruction of past atmospheric CO for the Northern Hemisphere high latitudes, covering the period from 1700 to 1957 CE.
+Evaluation of signal resolution and co-investigation of high-resolution records of CO and TOC suggest that past atmospheric CO variations can be extracted from the records' baselines with accumulation rates higher than 20 cm water equivalent per - 15 year (weq yr-1).
+Consistent baseline CO records from four Greenland sites are combined to produce a multisite average ice core reconstruction of past atmospheric CO for the Northern Hemisphere high latitudes, covering the period from 1700 to 1957 CE.
+Such reconstruction should be taken as an upper bound of past atmospheric CO abundance.
 From 1700 to 1875 CE, the record reveals stable or slightly increasing values in the 100-115 ppbv range.
 From 1875 to 1957 CE, the record indicates a monotonic increase from 114±4 ppbv to 147±6 ppbv.
-The ice-core multisite CO record exhibits an excellent overlap with the atmospheric
+The ice-core multisite CO record exhibits an excellent overlap with

-20 CO record from Greenland firn air which spans the 1950-2010 time period.
+20 the atmospheric CO record from Greenland firn air which spans the 1950-2010 time period.
 The combined ice-core and firn air CO history, spanning 1700-2010 CE provides useful constraints for future model studies of atmospheric changes since the preindustrial period.